qualia-insights/opentaxliberty/README.md

     - [X] integrate F1040 validator.py with opentaxliberty.py
 - [ ] double check F1040_validatory.py logic
     - [ ] like standard deduction based on filing status
+- [ ] how do we enforce or check type hints in Python?
 - [ ] complete the json config file for schedule C
 - [ ] schedule 1, this is where schedule C profit or loss goes, maybe ? we should look into this more
 - [ ] complete the json config file for State of Ohio